Pinkillu: Construction and materials

 ch'aka pinkillu (bone flute), qina qina pinkillu (cane flute) and tupa pinkillu (made out of thicker tuquru cane).

 Cultural uses and significance

 The pinkillu has great cultural significance.
 In the Andes the instrument is played during the early rainy season to celebrate cattle and farming.
 The pinkillu is often played in pairs or ensembles during the rainy season and at festivals.
 In Bolivia it is believed that the pinkillu made from cane attracts rainfall.
-The pinkillu is moistened with alcohol or water before playing, and are associated with fertility.
+The pinkillu is moistened with alcohol or water before playing, and is associated with fertility.